Privacy: the iOS browser showdown

 I disable “Acceptable Ads”.

-But you are not at the end of your troubles!
-Another option is useful, it is in "Settings", "Privacy and security", and in the Security section (!) you will find the item "Tracking prevention" (apparently already "Enabled"):
+But you are not done yet!
+Another option is useful: it is in "Settings", "Privacy and security", and in the Security section (!) you will find the item "Tracking prevention" (apparently already "Enabled"):

 Here you need to click on “Tracking Prevention”.